 The Lead Developer and Project Manager would both be invited to this team with "Manager"-level access so they could review work across all of the team's developers.

 If desired, the CTO, VP of Engineering, and other executives, can either be added individually to each team, or they can be added to the "All Contributors" team, which will allow them to see the global stats for the repo, organization or entity that they choose to view.

 The toggle between teams is located in the upper right of any page where team scope is applicable

 When browsing GitClear, the current team context will be shown in the dropdown in the upper-right corner of each page.
-Changing the selected team will update the developers and repos shown within the reports being visited.
+We have a separate help page dedicated to describing how to leverage the Team Selector.